mbhargav294/UNTSearchEngine/Readme File.txt

-To Run the project just go to the Jar File for Execution folder and run the FinalSearchEngine.jar file.
+Download the .rar file and extract it

-To view the source code, go to NetBeans Project Files folder and open the Src folder.
+Open the project in netbeans and run

-The documentation is present in UNT Search Engine.pdf
+Follow the onscreen instructions